andrealommen/PHY309/lectures/ampere.md

 Note this is really three equations, one for each component of $$\vec{A}$$.

+$$Eq.
+(7) and the “vector potential” W(r) by Eq.
+(8).
+Furthermore, the potentials themselves are unique if they vanish as r → ∞ and W is in a gauge where ∇ · W = 0.

 ## Boundary conditions
 I think you should guess the boundary conditions.
 What do you think they are?